• Skip to primary navigation

 I just wish they were in season all year round!

-They are also a good source of fiber, vitamin A and C. Apricots are low in calories and have a sweet taste.
+They are also a good source of fiber, and vitamins A and C. Apricots are low in calories and have a sweet taste.

 They can be eaten fresh or dried.
 Dried apricots can be added to cereal, oatmeal, or trail mix.